Kirontiko/it-company-task-manager/README.md

 5. Create superuser and apply Login and Password
    (You can skip email)
    - ```python manage.py createsuperuser```
+6. You can load prepared data for database using this command:
+   - ```python manage.py loaddata it_task_manager_example_data.json```

-6. Start running django server using this command:
+7. Start running django server using this command:
    - ```python manage.py runserver```
    - You will see something like this:
    ```